14 August 1888

 Filming Outdoors

-During 1928 Baird worked on filming outdoors.
-He is pictured here with his lifelong friend Jack Buchanan, who is sitting in the deckchair.
+During 1928 Baird worked on television in ordinary daylight.
+He is pictured here with his lifelong friend Jack Buchanan, who, acting as the test subject, is sitting in the deckchair.
 Buchanan grew up on the same street as Baird and went on to become an international star of stage and screen.
 During his lifetime Jack Buchanan was a financial backer of JLB, and after JLB’s death Jack ensured that the new owners of John Logie Baird Ltd continued to pay a pension to his widow, Margaret Baird.

 10 August 1928